Medically reviewed by Drugs.com. Last updated on Apr 27, 2022.

 Therapeutic Class: Anticonvulsant

-Levetiracetam injection is used to help control certain types of seizures in the treatment of epilepsy.
+Levetiracetam injection is used to control partial onset seizures in adults and children 1 month of age and older in the treatment of epilepsy.
+It is also used to help treat myoclonic seizures in adults and children 12 years of age and older with juvenile myoclonic epilepsy.
+Levetiracetam injection is also used to help treat primary generalized tonic-clonic seizures in adults and children 6 years of age and older with idiopathic generalized epilepsy.
 This medicine cannot cure epilepsy and will only work to control seizures for as long as you continue to use it.

 This medicine is to be given only by or under the direct supervision of a doctor.

 Before using Keppra

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.